You’ve bought yourself a huge multipack of Gatorade at a discount, and now you’re home from the grocery store, wondering:

-As for powdered Gatorade, it will last for 2 years past its best by date, as long as you’ve stored it in a cool, dark pantry.
-Once opened, the tub’s seal is broken, meaning you should finish the powder within 6 months.
+As for powdered Gatorade, it will last for two years past its best-by date as long as you’ve stored it in a cool, dark pantry.
+Once opened, the tub’s seal is broken, meaning you should finish the powder within six months.

 The Verdict on Gatorade

 Here’s a rundown of the key takeaways:

 - Liquid Gatorade has gone bad if there’s any sediment or it’s changed in color, smell, or taste.

 - You can tell if powdered Gatorade has gone bad by checking for lumps and mold.